 Disable Unnecessary Animations

-Another key feature that requires disabling is animations.
-These luxurious animations are always using a chunk of power, and disabling them can make a huge difference.
 The majority of these animations are for better visuals, which are relatively unnecessary in gaming.
+To disable them:

 - Open Start > Search View Advanced System Settings > Open It.